Tes3awy/Cisco-Configuration-Using-Python-Jinja-CSV/README.md

 ### 6. Helpful Tips

-1. Validate the generated configuration template before pasting it on your device.
-2. **DO NOT** copy/paste the whole configuration all at once on your device.
+1. **DO NOT** copy/paste the whole configuration all at once on your device.
 Divide the configuration template into multiple sections.
-3. Always save your configuration with the `copy running-config startup-config` command.
+2. Always save your configuration with the `copy running-config startup-config` command.
 [Why?!](https://networkengineering.stackexchange.com/questions/52309/diffrence-between-wr-and-copy-running-config-to-startup-config#answer-52310)

 ### 7. TODOs

 - [x] ~~Validate input fields in CSV~~.
+(Done)